-- · our operating and financial performance; - · current business conditions and projections; - · our stage of development; - the prices, rights, preferences and privileges of our preferred shares relative to our ordinary shares; - the likelihood of achieving a liquidity event for the ordinary shares underlying the share-based awards, such as an initial public offering: - any adjustment necessary to recognize a lack of marketability for our ordinary shares; - the market performance of industry peers; - long-term inflation rate; and - nominal domestic gross domestic product (GDP) growth rate applicable to China.
+- our operating and financial performance; - · current business conditions and projections; - our stage of development; - the prices, rights, preferences and privileges of our preferred shares relative to our ordinary shares;

+- the likelihood of achieving a liquidity event for the ordinary shares underlying the share-based awards, such as an initial public offering; - · any adjustment necessary to recognize a lack of marketability for our ordinary shares; - the market performance of industry peers; - long-term inflation rate; and - nominal domestic gross domestic product (GDP) growth rate applicable to China.

 The back-solve method is a market approach which is used to solve our implied aggregate equity value by considering the rights and preference of each class of equity and solving for the total equity value that is consistent with a recent transaction in the securities.
+The equity value used in valuing all of the stock option grants in 2020 were determined using the back-solve method.